DanielPickens/Obsidian/README.md

 ## If you are using Go modules:

-Ensure your Obsidian-Go version is `require`d at the appropriate version in the same module containing the generated `.pb.go` files.
+Ensure your Obsidian-Go version is `required` at the appropriate version in the same module containing the generated `.pb.go` files.
 For example, `SupportPackageIsVersion6` needs `v1.27.0`, so in your `go.mod` file: